KaduFloresta/CSharp_SistemaFilipini_Login/comandoBD.md

-# Avaliacao2KaduFloresta-CSharp
+# CSharp - Qualidade e Testes de Software
-Avaliação C# (Locadora de Filmes em MVC)
+Avaliação C# (Embutidos Filipini)

 ### To use Database
 If you like use database, install MariaDB and configure your credentials on `Repositories/Repository.cs`